 Mortgage Insurance in Australia: Everything You Need to Know

-What is mortgage insurance (LMI)?
+What's mortgage insurance (LMI)?

 Banks require LMI when your Loan-to-Value Ratio (LVR) exceeds 80%.
 In simple terms: if your deposit is less than 20% of the property's value, you'll need LMI.

 The logic from the bank's perspective: a borrower with a smaller deposit is statistically more likely to end up in negative equity if property prices fall, making default and loss more likely.
-LMI transfers that risk to an insurance company.
+LMI transfers risk to an insurance company.

 How LMI is calculated